-This is pretty commonplace in fantasy, where you rack up terms, place names, slang, and other words that are part of complex world building.
+This is pretty commonplace in fantasy, where you rack up terms, place names, slang, and other words that are part of complex novel world building.
 Many fantasy series, in fact, have their own affiliated or “unofficial” encyclopedias published once the series runs out and a publisher senses that there is still money in ‘dem dere hills to be made from fans.

-Creating a lexicon is especially important when you’re working on two elements: a sense of place, and a sense of voice.
+Creating a lexicon is especially important when you’re working on two elements: a sense of place, and a sense of writing voice.
 If your novel’s setting has a quarry in it where everyone goes to make out, you can invent your own shorthand, just like you would in real life.
 “We drove past Makeout Mountain to hit up the Dairy Queen” will become familiar to your readers as they try to picture your small town.

-In terms of voice, different characters should have distinct ways of talking.
+In terms of developing voice in writing, different characters should have distinct ways of talking.
 That involves turns of phrase, images, words, etc. that will create their own lexicons for each character.
 Don’t take this to a caricature place, though.
 Just like you’d never want a dialect to completely take over what the character is saying, don’t layer on catch-phrases and weird slang too thick.

 Your goal with a book is to draw in your reader.
 One way of doing that is to get them in on the joke of your very own lexicon.

 Developing voice in writing is an elusive concept to grasp.
 With me as your developmental editor, we’ll be able to drill right into it and take yours to the next level.